brennanjl/Ecclesia-Protocol/README.md

 createAccount(name, biography, address)
  - Creates a new account tied to that address.
 In the future, addresses will be hidden from the user with a unique naming handle (will be done with smart contract, not necessary for mvp).

+getAccount(address)
+ - Gets all account info for that address.